briancgannon/project-builder-python/README.md

 # project-builder-python
-POC work for an automated ADO project builder.
+POC work for automated ADO project creation

+### Requirements
+ - Azure Devops Account with like permissions and stuff
+ - Personal Access Token